About WAS and WSHD

 Guided by then-President Rosemary Coates of Australia, WAS launched the first World Sexual Health Day in 2010 to bring the global community together to promote sexual health and well-being.
 A key element of these efforts is recognizing sexual health within a human rights framework as outlined 25 years ago in the landmark Declaration of Sexual Rights.
 WAS called all their organizations to celebrate World Sexual Health Day on each September 4th in an effort to promote a greater social awareness on sexual health across the globe.

 Each year, WSHD focuses on a different theme.
 The first World Sexual Health Day theme was “Let’s talk about it,” a message designed to start breaking fears and taboos surrounding sexuality.
-The 2024 theme is Positive Relationships.

 Political Impact of WSHD